connectdotz/yarn-nohoist-examples/nohoist.md

     - "**/react-native":
       this tells yarn not to hoist the react-native package itself, no matter where it is. (shallow)
       - the use of globstar "**" matches 0 to n elements prior to react-native, which means it will match any react-native occurrence no matter where it appear on the path.
-      - the pattern ends with "react-native" means react-native's dependencies, such as "react-natvie/metro", will not match this pattern;
+      - the pattern ends with "react-native" means react-native's dependencies, such as "react-natvie/metro", will not match this pattern, thus the term "shallow".
     - "**/react-native/\*\*":
-      this tells yarn not to hoist any of the react-native's dependent libraries and their dependent libraries... (deep)...
+      this tells yarn not to hoist any of the react-native's dependent libraries and their dependent libraries. (deep)
-      - the pattern ends with "\*\*", unlik prefix globstar mentioned above, matches 1 to n elements after react-native, which means only react-native's dependencies will match this pattern, but not react-native itself.
+      - the pattern ends with "\*\*", unlik prefix globstar mentioned above, the suffix globstar matches 1 to n elements after react-native, which means only react-native's dependencies will match this pattern, but not react-native itself.
+      - not only react-native's direct dependencies match this pattern, their dependencies and so on will too, thus the term "deep".

     Combining these 2 patterns (shallow + deep), they instruct yarn not to hoist react-native and all of its dependencies.